Things to Do at Funicular Railway To Brunate

 Lighthouse of Volta

-A 29-meter tall lighthouse built in 1927 to honor Alessandro Volta, accessible via a pleasant 30-minute walk from Brunate village with even more spectacular views
+A 29-meter tall lighthouse built in 1927 to honor Alessandro Volta.
+It's about a 20-minute walk from the funicular station and offers even more elevated views, though the walk up is fairly steep.

 Practical Information